stock2shop/website/content/seo-grid.md

 draft: true
 ---

-Pages without meta descriptions will show up in red.
-Hover the link for the URL..
+Pages with missing SEO front matter will show below.
+Add seoTitle and seoDescription to the front matter.